“When you have seen one ant, one bird, one tree, you have not seen them all.”

 PRESENTER AND COMMUNICATOR

 I love sharing my passion for the natural world with others.
-Whether through conversation, writing, vlogging or presenting, I want people to be in awe of just how many incredible things happen every day on our planet!
+Whether through conversation, writing, or public speaking, I want people to be in awe of just how many incredible things happen every day on our planet!